Home > Interview > Future Façades should Address Environmental and Sustainability Issues

 How do you go about Choosing the Material of Façade and Cladding?

 The building concept, design narrative, and sustainability would always be the starting point for the façade considerations, which would then lead to reviewing the materiality that best suited the concept design.
 The finish of the materials would be considered which leads to the investigation of façade and cladding systems that would achieve the desired look and feel.
 Looking at innovations in technology keeps your knowledge fresh and up to date.
 Explore ways to constantly push forward and innovate.
-We rigorously review our designs and many factors are considered including suitability for the environment which would include performance, sustainability, life span and durability, and cost considerations.
+We rigorously review our designs and many factors are considered including suitability for the environment which would include performance, sustainability, and cost considerations.

 What is your Advice for Young and Upcoming Architects?

 Never be afraid to explore new ideas and push boundaries.
 Explore new technologies and exercise curiosity to help develop design proposals.
-This will ensure a depth of understanding is gained of the procedures required, new and future systems they may wish to use.
+This will ensure a depth of understanding is gained of the procedures required and new and future systems they may wish to use.
 Ask for insights from your colleagues and industry professionals.
 Collective intelligence is a key part of Woods Bagot’s philosophy.
 Sharing ideas and experiences leads to a design that resonates with the richness of knowledge gained.

 Ian Mason is a Senior Associate and Senior Architectural Technologist with over 30 years of experience and has worked across many different sectors.
 Throughout his career, he has gained experience in dealing with a variety of clients worldwide, design team consultants and specialists on projects in the UK, Dubai, Azerbaijan, Brunei, and Australia.
 He has led project teams on large, complex projects with responsibility from design to site stage works and has a particular interest in façade design.
-He has been working in the UAE for 2 years and currently the project leader for a major project on the Expo 2020 site.
+He has been working in the UAE for 2 years and is currently the project leader for a major project on the Expo 2020 site.
 In conversation with the team of Window & Façade Magazine, Ian Mason talked about his journey in the architectural field, the landmark projects Woods Bagot has done, etc.